Vinaychinnu/OpsHub/k8s-addons/rbac/README.md

 # RBAC

-This directory contains a minimal Role-Based Access Control (RBAC) setup used to verify and debug namespace-scoped permissions in Kubernetes.
+This directory contains a minimal Role-Based Access Control (RBAC) setup used to verify and debug both **namespace-scoped** and **cluster-scoped** permissions in Kubernetes.

-The resources here demonstrate how access is explicitly granted and denied using ServiceAccounts, Roles, and RoleBindings.
+The resources here demonstrate how access is explicitly granted and denied using ServiceAccounts, Roles, ClusterRoles, and their bindings.

 ---

 ## Scope

-This setup is intentionally limited to:
+This setup covers two RBAC scopes:

-- A single namespace (`rbac-demo`)
+- Namespace-scoped access using:
+  - Role
+  - RoleBinding

+- Cluster-wide access using:
+  - ClusterRole
+  - ClusterRoleBinding

-- Read-only access to Pod resources
+All examples use **read-only access to Pod resources** to clearly demonstrate permission boundaries.

-It is designed to validate RBAC behavior, not to provide production-wide permissions.

 ---

 ## Namespace

-All RBAC resources in this directory are scoped to the following namespace:
+RBAC resources that are namespace-scoped use the following namespace:

     rbac-demo